-- The difference between the discount rates and the rate of future pension increases.
-The discount rates used are the year-on-year risk-free forward rates.
-Pensions are assumed to increase at the Consumer Prices Index inflation rate.
-Both were determined according to the methodology prescribed by The Treasury for Crown financial reporting. - The pensioner mortality assumptions, which were based on the results of the pensioners' mortality investigation in 2014 and include an allowance for improving mortality.
+- The discount rate, which is assumed to be 4% pa net of tax and expenses. - The pensioner mortality assumptions, which were based on the results of the pensioners' mortality investigation in 2014 and include an allowance for improving mortality.

 12 Statutory Actuarial Examination - 31 March 2015